Bobby Lutz (basketball): Charlotte

-In 1995 Lutz was named the head coach at Gardner–Webb University, but resigned two weeks after accepting the job in order to become an assistant coach at his alma mater under head coach Jeff Mullins.
+In 1995, Lutz was named the head coach at Gardner–Webb University but resigned two weeks after accepting the job to become an assistant coach at his alma mater under head coach Jeff Mullins.
 He served as an assistant under Mullins (1995–96) and his successor, Melvin Watkins (1996–98).
 When Watkins accepted the head coaching job at Texas A&M University, Lutz was promoted and became the eighth head coach of the Charlotte 49ers on April 9, 1998.

 The 49ers enjoyed consistent success during Lutz's tenure, reaching the NCAA tournament five times (1999, 2001, 2002, 2004 and 2005), plus three appearances in the NIT (2000, 2006 and 2008).
-In 2005 Lutz was a finalist for the Jim Phelan National Coach of the Year Award.
+In 2005, Lutz was a finalist for the Jim Phelan National Coach of the Year Award.

 On February 23, 2008, Charlotte won at home over Saint Louis 81–64, giving Lutz 183 wins at Charlotte and the all-time mark for wins by a 49ers coach, passing Mullins' 182 wins accumulated between 1985 and 1996.

-Lutz' 49ers were expected to contend for their first NCAA Tournament berth as an Atlantic 10 member in 2009-10.
+Lutz's 49ers were expected to contend for their first NCAA Tournament berth as an Atlantic 10 member in 2009–10.
 With eight games to go in the season, they had a record of 18-5 and seemed well on their way to a bid.
 However, they went 1-7 the rest of the way.
 They bottomed out in the first round of the Atlantic 10 Tournament against UMass when they came out of a timeout with six men on the court.
 The resulting technical foul derailed a last-ditch rally, and they lost the game.
 After not even receiving an NIT bid, Lutz was fired on March 15, 2010.
 He compiled a 218–158 record at UNC Charlotte, and is the school's winningest men's basketball coach.
 He then spent a season as an assistant coach with the Iowa State Cyclones under head coach Fred Hoiberg.

 D-League

 On September 30, 2016, Lutz was appointed an assistant coach of the Windy City Bulls, a new NBA Development League franchise, under head coach Nate Loenser.

-Lutz helped Coach this team to a 23-27 record.
-This was good for 7th in the Eastern Conference, but only the top four teams get into the playoffs.
-At the conclusion of the 2016-17 season, Windy City Bulls head coach Nate Loenser switched jobs with Chicago Bulls assistant coach Charlie Henry and Lutz was not a part of Henry's 2017-18 staff.
+Lutz helped Coach this team to a 23–27 record, which was good for 7th in the Eastern Conference, but only the top four teams in each conference get into the playoffs.
+After the 2016–17 season, Windy City Bulls head coach Nate Loenser switched jobs with Chicago Bulls assistant coach Charlie Henry and Lutz was not a part of Henry's 2017-18 staff.